Office: FA 305

 • Ph.D., Digital Arts and Humanities, Trinity College Dublin, 2016.

-Dr. Baykan teaches graduate and undergraduate level courses in media studies, continental philosophy and contemporary art & design practices.
-She has presented her research at international conferences and had her work published in anthologies by Edinburgh University Press, Palgrave Macmillan, Brill Academic Publishers, and McFarland Press, as well as in International Journal of Advances in Social Sciences.
+Dr. Baykan teaches graduate and undergraduate level courses in media studies, critical theory and contemporary art & design practices.
+She has presented her research at international conferences and had her work published in anthologies by Edinburgh University Press, Palgrave Macmillan, Brill, Lexington Books and McFarland Press, as well as in CINEJ: Cinema Journal.

-Critical Theory and Media Studies, Continental Philosophy and Aesthetics, Critical Posthumanities and Posthumanism, Deleuze & Guattari Studies and Contemporary Art, The Body in Visual Arts, Performance Art Research, Human-Animal Studies, Eco/cultural Studies of Science-Technology-Embodiment, Graphic Design Practice and Research.
+Critical Theory and Media Studies, Continental Philosophy and Aesthetics, Critical Posthumanities and Posthumanism, Deleuze & Guattari Studies and Contemporary Art/Cinema, The Body in Film and Visual Arts, Performance Art Research, Human-Animal Studies, Eco/cultural Studies of Science-Technology-Embodiment, Graphic Design Practice and Research.

 0312 290 1878